Skip to content

 Allotment rules

-The tenancy agreement used on each of our allotment association run sites will be based on the standard agreement, however, allotment associations have some flexibility to change some of the clauses to suit local circumstances.
+We use the same tenancy agreement on all our allotments.
+The tenancy agreement used on Allotment Association sites will be based on this, however, they have some flexibility to change some of the clauses to suit local circumstances.

 Additional rules on Allotment Association run sites